2023 Bauchi State gubernatorial election

-The 2023 Bauchi State gubernatorial election will take place on 18 March 2023, to elect the Governor of Bauchi State, concurrent with elections to the Bauchi State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
+The 2023 Bauchi State gubernatorial election took place on 18 March 2023, to elect the Governor of Bauchi State, concurrent with elections to the Bauchi State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election—which was postponed from its original 11 March date—was held three weeks after the presidential election and National Assembly elections.
 Incumbent PDP Governor Bala Mohammed initially declined to run for re-election, instead running for president.
 However, after losing the PDP presidential primary in May 2022, Mohammed was renominated in a rerun primary.
+Mohammed was re-elected as governor by a 9% margin over first runner-up and APC nominee — former Chief of the Air Staff Sadique Abubakar.

-Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating former Secretary to the State Government Ibrahim Kashim on 25 May while the All Progressives Congress nominated former Chief of the Air Staff Sadique Abubakar on 26 May.
+Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating former Secretary to the State Government Ibrahim Kashim on 25 May while the All Progressives Congress nominated Abubakar on 26 May.
 However, Kashim withdrew from the nomination on 30 May after Mohammed lost the PDP presidential primary; on 4 June, Mohammed won a rerun primary unopposed.
-On 4 August, Senator Halliru Dauda Jika—who came second in the APC primary—won the primary of the smaller New Nigeria Peoples Party after he defected from the APC two months prior.
+On 4 August, Senator Halliru Dauda Jika — who came second in the APC primary — won the primary of the smaller New Nigeria Peoples Party after he defected from the APC two months prior.

+On 20 March, collation completed and INEC Returning Officer Abdulkarim Sabo Mohammed declared Mohammed as the winner.
+Official results show Mohammed winning over 525,000 votes and 51% of the vote as runner-up Abubakar received around 432,000 votes and 42% of the vote while Jika came third with 60,000 votes and 6% of the vote.
+However, Abubakar rejected the results and alleged widespread fraud.